 We will provide you the direction, guidance, and support that is necessary through working with our client services department and resource center.
 There is no time limit to raise funds and most of our recipient families raise their complete goal within 6-12 month average.
-You can feel confident to count on our SDWR staff and chapter managers to hold your hand through this journey.
+You can feel confident to count on our SDWR staff to help navigate you through this journey.